maniaplanet/matchmaking-lobby/README.md

 Let's say you want to create for the script **MassiveFrenzy** which is a 12 vs 12 team mode.

 - First customize the match maker for the needed number of players.
 Go to the folder `MatchMakingLobby\MatchMakingLobby\Lobby\MatchMakers`
-- Create a file `MassiveFrenzy.php` with the folowing content :
+- Create a file named `MassiveFrenzy.php` with the folowing content :

 ```
 <?php